10 Strategies for Becoming Debt-Free

 4. Stop creating debt

-You will never get out of debt if you continually increase your balances.
-Keep your credit cards in a drawer, or even freeze them in a block of ice, but don’t close accounts because that will hurt your credit score.
-Don’t apply for more loans so you don’t have the ability to create additional debt.
+You will never become debt-free if you continuously increase your balances.
+Keep your credit cards in a drawer or even freeze them in a block of ice.
+Avoid closing accounts, as it can harm your credit score.
+Refrain from applying for more loans to prevent accumulating additional debt.

 5. Look for ways to reduce your expenses